tusharbansal22/Ticket-Generator/README.md

-# train-ticket-gen
+# Train Ticket Generator

-This program makes aims at mimicking a railway ticket generation system (on the front end).
-Use of HTML, CSS, Bootstrap for front end.
-Use of Python for back end.
+It generates a railway ticket by filling out details of ticket in a form.

+It uses html,css for frontend and django for backend.